printfinn/PMSX003/README.md

 # Read the Plantower PMSX003 Sensor

+Read the Plantower Particulate Matter (PM1, PM2.5, PM10) sensor with Python, source code is this repository: https://github.com/printfinn/PMSX003

 ## Tested Sensor

 - PMSA003

-Should also work with other Plantower like PMS5003, PMS7003 etc.
+Should also work with other Plantower Particulate Matter like PMS5003, PMS7003 etc.

+## Dependency

+This project depends on [pyserial](https://pypi.org/project/pyserial/).

 ## API